 - Optional add-ins for bonus nutrition: handful of chia seeds, raw oats, 1 tablespoon peanut butter, 1/8 cup Greek yogurt, cinnamon, handful of spinach or kale.

 Be careful of ready-to-drink shakes on the market– MOST of them are full of sodium and additives.
-There is only one on the market that passes all my tests.
-It’s called Svelte and it is DELICIOUS.
+There aren’t many that get an A, but I have reviewed all of them here.
+My favorite is Svelte because it’s delicious and easy to find.
 The Capuccino flavor is the best– it’s like drinking an iced coffee that’s actually good for you.

 As far as protein powders and bars go, most of them also have artificial ingredients that aren’t good for your body and aren’t made from real food.
 Read the label!
 If your brain doesn’t recognize an ingredient as food, neither will your body!
 Read my post on the best and worst protein bars here.